NCAR/DART/models/cam-fv/readme.rst

 be found at http://www.image.ucar.edu/pub/DART/Obs_sets/ of which the NCEP BUFR observations are the most widely used.

-FIXME:
-The DART interfaces to CAM and many of the other CESM components have been integrated with the CESM setup and run scripts.

 The CAM-FV DART Interface
 =========================